After

 us know that they’re covering lots of ground.
 This is one part

 that confused me.
-Since traveling via skis limits you to one basic direction
+Since travelling via skis limits you to one basic

-– downhill, how can they be covering the area that the brief montage
+direction – downhill, how can they be covering the area that the

-shows us?
-Maybe they have some of those new magic skis that we’ve
+brief montage shows us?
+Maybe they have some of those new magic skis

 Eventually